georgedashen/DualNetGO/README.md

 # Best masks: BP [3,5,6], MF [3,4,6], CC [0,2]
 ```

 After running the above, three models for BP, MF and CC, respectively, are trained, and their weights and the corresponding results containing the best masks are saved.

-Now if we have a FASTA file (one or multiple sequences) at hand, we can use the `DualNetGO_fasta.py` script for function prediction.
+If we have a FASTA file (one or multiple sequences) at hand, we can use the `DualNetGO_fasta.py` script for function prediction.
+Since network-based models are not expected to be able to predict proteins that are not in the PPI network, we can use the **blast** tool to search for a most similar sequence in the dataset as a replacement, and use its predictions as the prediction for the query protein.
 For this study, we only train models for human and mouse, thus the query proteins should be those in human or mouse.
 Querying proteins from other organisms is theoretically possible, but may encounter error if no significant match is found by blast, or result in low performance.

 We use the FASTA file for human test set on CC aspect as an example: